 Today’s music listening generation may well only be familiar with the MP3, thinking of it as being “all that” and not realising it is in fact an inferior format of music – cunningly condensed so that it becomes easily transportable, while sacrificing certain details in sound.

 Play a slice of new vinyl on a quality sound system and compare it to an MP3 track played through the same hardware: you’ll definitely notice the difference, with vinyl coming off far more superior in quality.

-33⅓, the book series, celebrates a host of excellent albums first appearing in said original format.
+33⅓, the book series, celebrates a host of excellent albums first appearing in said original format and some since the format has evolved.
 Since 2003, publishers Bloomsbury have been commissioning knowledgeable writers to focus on a particular LP each, and the diversity has been incredible.